What is Amateur Radio?

 Click here if you would like to find out more about getting licensed.

 Welcome to the Cascade Radio Club - Home of W7EK

 Our monthly meetings.

-Cascade Radio Club invites everyone with an interest in Amateur Radio to come visit us at our monthly meetings when we return to our regular schedule.
+Cascade Radio Club invites everyone with an interest in Amateur Radio to come visit us at our monthly meetings.
 Whether you are licensed, or not, you are most definitely welcome to come and check us out.

 When?
 The 3rd Wednesday of each month